- Where does lithium come from? Where is lithium found in North Carolina?

 Yes, part of our mining operation will require blasting.
-We are working closely with Deep Earth Logic from Charlotte, North Carolina, to undertake pre-blast surveys in the area surrounding our project.
+We have undertaken pre-blast surveys in the area surrounding our project.
 This is to minimize the impact on the surrounding area.

 - Will the blasting process damage houses or buildings surrounding the mining site?